What is Open Banking?

 You don't have the time or inclination to crawl price comparison sites day after day.
 Or be a secret savings agent, a personal tax assistant or an ad hoc financial adviser.
 But there are smart people out there building apps that do all these things and more.
 These look like becoming the financial tools we never knew we needed until someone invented them.

 Forget tedious form-filling.
 Ride the new wave and let the app talk to your bank directly.
 Keep track of your credit score.
 Get approved for a loan and have the funds in your account in an instant.
-At iwoca we're using Open Banking to make better decisions about our cuctomers, bringing a hassle-free, no-waiting approach to business loans.

 Let's hear it for easier bookkeeping!
 So many of those tedious tasks we spend hours over or pay someone else to do can take care of themselves.
 Sending and receiving payments, invoice management, expense tracking, tax calculations… Apps are on hand to do the heavy lifting on the fly.